numpy/numpy/doc/neps/nep-XXXX-SIMD-optimizations.rst

 the user may be able to specify which of the loops available at runtime will be used, perhaps via an environment variable to enable benchmarking the impact of the different loops.
-There should be no direct impact to naive end users, the results of all the loops should be identical to within a small number (1-3) ULPs.
-On the other hand, users with more powerful machines should notice a performance boost.
+There should be no direct impact to naive end users, the results of all the loops should be identical to within a small number (1-3?)
+ULPs.
+On the other hand, users with more powerful machines should notice a significant performance boost.

 Binary releases - wheels on PyPI and conda packages
 ```````````````````````````````````````````````````